 Contributions are taxed, but usually at a lower rate than the individual's marginal income tax rate.
-There are two main types of contributions with different tax treatments: "concessional" or before-tax contributions and "non-concessional" or after-tax contributions.
-The government also makes tax-exempt contributions to eligible individuals.
+There are two main types of contributions with different tax treatments: "concessional" or before-tax contributions and "non-concessional" or after-tax contributions.2 The government also makes tax-exempt contributions on behalf of eligible individuals.

-$^2$ This description applies to the majority of pension funds.
+2 This description applies to the majority of pension funds.
 Some funds do not pay taxes on concessional contributions nor on returns on investment, but withdrawals from these funds are taxed at a higher rate to the extent that the amounts withdrawn are from an untaxed source.